-Fire Places And Energy Efficiency
+Fireplaces And Energy Efficiency

 Fireplaces are completely incompatible with energy efficiency.
-Wood Fired fireplaces can provide a really comforting radiant heat source but, in today’s day in age, we just don’t have time to use them.
+Wood Fired fireplaces can provide a really comforting radiant heat source but, in today’s day and age, we just don’t have time to use them.
 They can be a bit of an effort…

 - to organise the wood,